PayPal's digital payments reign continues

-The king of digital payments said it reached a big milestones, hitting 200 million active customer accounts.
+The king of digital payments said it reached a big milestone, hitting 200 million active customer accounts.
 Granted, that isn't really a surprise, since it reported 197 million accounts a month ago.
-Perhaps more importantly, 50 million of those customers have now opted in to use PayPal's One Touch, which allows users to stay signed into their accounts and avoid repeatedly having to type in a password when buying from millions of retailers.
+Perhaps more importantly, 50 million of those customers have now opted in to use PayPal's One Touch, which allows users to stay signed in to their accounts and avoid repeatedly having to type in a password when buying from millions of retailers.

 One Touch now has become the most rapidly adopted product in PayPal's 18-year history, after accounts using the feature more than doubled from 21 million in April last year.